pirl-unc/tricking_nextflow_cache/README.md

 <img src=https://user-images.githubusercontent.com/118382/207708286-8e6ff667-71a7-4251-86af-7993cacdec8c.png width=512 height=426/>
 </p>

-The next aspect of "when?" is more philosophical -- is it better to delete as soon as possible or is it better to delete at the end of the workflow when all of your endpoint files are available?
-Should deletion occur within your top-level workflow (as in GEMmaker) or within subworkflows?
-THis is a topic I've wrestled with while implementing intermediate file deletion in our neoantigen workflow [LENS](https://www.biorxiv.org/content/10.1101/2022.04.01.486738v2) so I have thoughts on ti that I can share in a future blog post assuming there's interest.
+The next aspect of "when?" is more philosophical -- is it better to delete as soon as possible or at the end of the workflow when all of your endpoint files are available?
+Should deletion occur within your top-level workflow (as in GEMmaker) or sub-workflows?
+Tgis is a topic I've wrestled with while implementing intermediate file deletion in our neoantigen workflow [LENS](https://www.biorxiv.org/content/10.1101/2022.04.01.486738v2) so I have thoughts on it that I can share in a future blog post assuming there's interest.

 ## A Syntax Example